frankcolaco/FunctionalProgramming/README.md

                 - Immutable
                 - Persistent : any modification occurs in data structure -> have to preserve the previous state of itself.
                 - Methods of functional data structure are referential transparent: we can a function once, catch value and use it anywhere.

+        - List:
+            - make sure the list should be an immutable list